-FOOTBALL -
+FOOTBALL.

-The football officials uniform must consist of a black and white striped shirt, black pants with white stripe (NFL style) pants, black belt, black athletic shoes and laces, black and white striped jacket reversible to all black (the NJSIAA emblem worn on the left sleeve), and a black cap with white piping (white for referee with the NJFOA patch on the cap).
+The football officials uniform must consist of a black and white striped shirt, black pants with white stripe (NFL style) pants, black belt, black athletic shoes and laces, black and white striped jacket reversible to all black (the NJSIAA emblem sublimated on the left chest area), and a black cap with white piping (white for referee with the NJFOA patch on the cap).
 Shorts are not allowed to be worn, but this does not apply to levels of play below high school.
 All members of the crew must wear like gear.

-GYMNASTICS-
+GYMNASTICS

-The gymnastics official uniform consists of a white or yellow top and navy blue bottom (i.e. pants, skirt, or shorts).
+The gymnastics official uniform consists of a white or yellow top and navy-blue bottom (i.e. pants, skirt, or shorts).
 NJSIAA emblem may be worn on the left sleeve or the left chest.
 If an outer garment is worn during the contest, it must have the NJSIAA emblem on the left sleeve.

-ICE HOCKEY -
+ICE HOCKEY

-The ice hockey officials uniform must consist of a black and white striped long sleeve shirt with a waist band, black pants, black skates with white or black laces, an H.E.C.C. approved black hockey helmet and the NJSIAA emblem worn on the left sleeve.
+The ice hockey officials uniform must consist of a black and white striped long sleeve shirt with a waist band, black pants, black skates with white or black laces, an H.E.C.C. approved black hockey helmet and the NJSIAA emblem sublimated on the left chest area.

-LACROSSE -
+LACROSSE

-The men's lacrosse officials uniform must consist of a black and white, striped shirt (with the NJSIAA emblem worn on the left sleeve), black shorts (Bermuda length), full length black hose with outer white socks, black athletic shoes, a black turtleneck, black gloves, a black hat with white piping, When an outer garment is worn during a contest, it must have the NJSIAA emblem on the left sleeve.
+The men's lacrosse officials uniform must consist of a black and white, striped shirt (with the NJSIAA emblem sublimated on the left chest area), black shorts (Bermuda length), full length black hose with outer white socks, black athletic shoes, a black turtleneck, black gloves, a black hat with white piping, When an outer garment is worn during a contest, it must have the NJSIAA emblem on the left sleeve.

-LACROSSE -
+LACROSSE

-The women's lacrosse officials must wear a black and white striped shirt or jacket (with the NJSIAA emblem worn on the left sleeve), shorts, black kilts (preferred), slacks, and black athletic shoes.
+The women's lacrosse officials must wear a black and white striped shirt (Cliff Keen) with the NJSIAA emblem sublimated on the left chest area or jacket, shorts, black kilts (preferred), slacks, and black athletic shoes.

-SOCCER -
+SOCCER